junxit/us-congress-bills-113/metadata.md

 - 2014-08-26 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 536.
 - 2014-12-04 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent. (consideration: CR S6355; text of measure as reported in Senate: CR S6355; text as passed Senate: CR S6355)
 - 2014-12-04 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.(consideration: CR S6355; text of measure as reported in Senate: CR S6355; text as passed Senate: CR S6355)
+- 2014-12-08 — Message on Senate action sent to the House.
+- 2014-12-08 — Received in the House.
+- 2014-12-08 — Referred to the House Committee on Natural Resources.